Sadragos/se-mod-bountyhunter/README.md

 ## Claim your bounty
 Claiming your bounty is simple.
 Use the following command.
 Any Space Credits you earned will be added to your account.
 Any Items will be either put in your Inventory, a Cargo Container near you, that is owned by you or (if the config wishes so) spawns a Bountybox near you, that contains your claimed bounties.
 You *can* claim partial bounties.
 For example if someone hat put up 100 Uranium up for 5 kills of player X and you killed the target 2 times you can claim 40 Uranium.
+- <pre>/bh claimable</pre> Shows what bounties you've collected so far, which can be claimed
 - <pre>/bh claim</pre>

 ## Rankings